Scrap Mechanic: Challenge mode

+Drilling Thunder update (1.0)

+The Drilling Thunder update released on July 24, 2026.
+It added new quests, overhauled shaders and lighting, rebalanced gameplay mechanics, added new block types and interactive parts, a new flammable block mechanic, and new tools and consumables.

 Development

 Scrap Mechanic formerly used the OGRE rendering engine, which stands for Object-Oriented Graphics Rendering Engine.
 It was used alongside a custom plugin named Bullet, which is an external physics engine responsible for all of the physics calculations.

 However, the engine was changed with the first major update.
 The new in-house rendering engine had been in development since August and was made to fix numerous bugs, mostly related to certain integrated Intel cards, which some players had issues with.

+Scrap Mechanic released the Drilling thunder update on July 24, 2026.

 Reception

 Angus Morrison of PC Gamer compared the game to Minecraft, noting that in the context of the latter's lack of mechanical building conditions, the game might be attractive to players who like to build mechanics.

 Nathan Grayson of Kotaku said that the game "struck him as a game intrepid builders won't tire of anytime soon," and claimed that he was looking forward to seeing what comes of it, Curtis Pyke of MGN called the game "a farming simulator meets tower defense game".